-The Loremaster turned off the magical quill as Sionis Sepher stood by his stove.
-The story, as engaging as it was, had ended for now.
+Vestria turned off the mechanical quill as Sionis Sepher stood by his stove.
+The story, as engaging as it was, had ended.

-“From here out, my time in Northrend becomes… complicated,” Sionis answered.
+“From here out, my time in the frozen realm becomes… complicated,” Sionis answered.

-“You still haven’t exactly explained why you’re in Northrend, or how this impacts the story of the wand,” the Loremaster said.
+“You still haven’t exactly explained how this impacts the story of the wand,” Vestria added.
 “To be frank, this is all rather complicated already.”

 Sionis smiled.
 “I suppose it is.
-Regardless, if I’m going to talk about my experience with the Lich King then I am going to want to be well fed.”
+Regardless, if I’m going to talk about my experience with the Ayla and the truth of the Yunai, then I want to be well fed beforehand.”

 “No,” Sionis said, looking sad.
-“I merely got in his way.”
+“I merely got in her way.”

 “Okay, sure.
 Now I’m interested again.
 So, what can I get you?”